top of page

 How you present is viewed as a reflection (rightly or wrongly) of how seriously you are taking the application and how much respect you are giving the appointment.

 I would say that while you can mess up by under-dressing for an interview, you can never really fail by over-dressing.
-Many people have a concern that they don’t want to feel over-dressed when they attend an interview in a less formal office environment.
-So feel free to try and mirror their culture to an extent.
-I must point out though that their current employees are not attending an interview and you are!
+Many people are concerned that they don’t want to feel over-dressed when they attend an interview in a less formal office environment.
+So feel free to try to mirror their culture to an extent.
+I must point out, though, that their current employees are not attending an interview, and you are!

 Expectations are different so it really doesn’t matter if you are the only person in a suit.
 It's kind of like the interviewer can swear in the interview and they won’t notice or remember, if you do, it’s going to stand out and reflect badly.